 - If you can't find applejack, a regular apple brandy will do just fine.
 Do read the labels carefully because some of these flavored brandies are sweetened into liqueurs, in which case you'll want to back off a bit on the grenadine.

-- You can adjust the flavor slightly without disturbing the jack rose's lovely color by substituting cherry brandy, crème de noyaux, Chambord, or any other red liqueur for the grenadine.
+- You can adjust the flavor slightly without disturbing the jack rose's lovely color by substituting cherry brandy, crème de noyaux, raspberry liqueur, or any other red liqueur for the grenadine.

 How Strong Is a Jack Rose?

 Since applejack is typically a full-strength liquor, the jack rose is not going to be a light cocktail.
-When made according to the recipe with Laird's Applejack, it should have an alcohol content in the 24 percent ABV (48 proof) range.
+When made with 80 proof applejack, it should have an alcohol content in the 24 percent ABV (48 proof) range.
 That will vary with any customizations you make and is just slightly weaker than the brandy metropolitan.